 First, I’ll unpack the limitations of SCORM (much of this you may already be aware of).

 - SCORM is reliant on a web browser.
 This means it’s impossible to track learning or job performance experiences that happen outside of a web browser using SCORM.
-Examples: native mobile apps, a CPR dummy, a drivers ed simulation, etc.
+Examples: a CPR dummy, a drivers ed simulation, etc.

-- SCORM is reliant on a constant Internet connection.
+- SCORM is usually reliant on a constant Internet connection.
 This means it’s extremely difficult to track disconnected learning or job performance experiences using SCORM.
-There are a couple of offline SCORM players out there, but they are typically unstable (SCORM just wasn’t intended to be used this way).
+There are a couple of offline SCORM players out there.
+We have one that’s works really well, but most of them are typically unstable (SCORM just wasn’t intended to be used this way).

 - SCORM content must be played via an LMS.
 We’re among those that believe most of our learning takes place outside of the LMS.
 With SCORM’s reliance on an LMS to play and track, the majority of our learning experiences (our most valuable learning experiences at that) are not being tracked today.